You’ve served us well. Now, it’s our turn.

 The veteran’s current residence is more than 40 miles driving distance from the closest VA medical facility (including community-based outpatient clinics) that has a full time primary care physician.

 The veteran faces an unusual or excessive burden to travel to the closest VA medical facility based on geographic challenges, environmental factors, or a medical condition.
-Staff at his or her local VA medical facility with help determine eligibility for any of these reasons.
+Staff at his or her local VA medical facility will help determine eligibility for any of these reasons.

 The veteran’s specific health care needs, including the nature and frequency of the care needed, warrants participation in the program.
 Staff at his or her local VA medical facility will help determine eligibility for any of these reasons.